spences10/scottspence.com/copy/faq.md

 ## How many years experience do you have?

 <Small>
-  These numbers are calculated each time the site is built.
+  These numbers are calculated each time the page loads.
 </Small>

-JavaScript, HTML and CSS (the holy trinity), <DateDistance date='2016-06-15' />.
+JavaScript, HTML and CSS (the holy trinity), <DD date='2016-06-15' />.

-Svelte, <DateDistance date='2021-04-06' />.
-I've hosted several workshops on Svelte and SvelteKit you can find in the speaking section of this site.
+Svelte, <DD date='2021-04-06' />.
+I host regular workshops on Svelte and SvelteKit you can find in the speaking section of this site.

-React, <DateDistance date='2017-05-20' />.
+React, <DD date='2017-05-20' />.

-I have <DateDistance date='2018-03-14' /> experience as a professional web developer.
+I have <DD date='2018-03-14' /> experience as a professional web developer.

 I have 10+ years previous experience as an analyst developer for financial organisations.